+In addition to the Section 513 (B) General Standards above, all Accessory Dwelling Units for Town Employees:

-1. Accessory dwelling units owned by the Town of New Shoreham and constructed principally for the purpose of providing housing for employees serving necessary local government functions shall be exempt from the Standards of B.ii.2, B.ii.3, and B.iii. of Section 513.
+a.
+Accessory Dwelling Units owned by the Town of New Shoreham and constructed principally for the purpose of providing housing for employees serving necessary local government functions shall be exempt from the Standards of C (1) (b), C (1)(c), C (2) E(2) and E(3) and G(2)of Section 513.

-2. There shall be no more than four (4) accessory dwelling units on a lot owned by the Town of New Shoreham.
+b.
+There shall be no more than four (4) Accessory Dwelling Units on a lot owned by the Town of New Shoreham.
+Such Accessory Dwelling Units shall be permitted, without regard to the residential density requirements of the zoning district in which the lot is situated.

-3. If, at such time after the construction of the permitted dwelling unit(s) for the purpose of providing housing for employees serving necessary local government functions, there becomes no immediate need for the housing by the Town, it may be rented, on a yearly basis, to a resident qualifying as a low or moderate income person or family.
+c.
+If, at such time after the construction of the permitted dwelling unit(s) for the purpose of providing housing for employees serving necessary local government functions, there becomes no immediate need for the housing by the Town, it may be rented, on a yearly basis, to a resident qualifying as a low or moderate income person or family.

-4. Procedure.
+d.
+Procedure.
 Notwithstanding any other provisions of this Ordinance, no construction of or alterations to buildings or structures for the development of Town Employee Accessory dwelling units shall be permitted until development plans have been reviewed and approved by the Planning Board as set forth in Section 704, Development Plan Review.

-3.a.
-Plans Required.
+e.Plans Required.
 In addition to any applicable submittals required under Development Plan Review, the applicant shall submit:

-4.a.1.
+(i).
 An existing conditions plan prepared by a registered land surveyor or professional engineer which shows contours at two (2) foot intervals; all structures, travel lanes and parking areas; all street and lot lines, dimensions and property setbacks; and the location of wetlands and water bodies on the property.

-4.a.2.
+(ii).
 A site plan which indicates the intended location of the proposed structures, with all dimensions and setbacks indicated, and all site improvements, including proposed grading, parking areas, fencing, landscaping and lighting.

-4.a.3.
+(iii).
 Architectural plans for any new construction or exterior alterations to any existing structure.

-4.b.
+f.
 Standards of Review.
 No final approval of any development plan for building construction or alteration or other site improvements may be granted by the Planning Board until it has reviewed the plans in accordance with, but not limited to, the following:

-4.b.1.
+(i).
 All applicable general site standards contained in Section 501 A.

-4.b.2.
-The limitations on building footprint, living area, gross area and building volume as delineated in Section 406 for a residential structure, beyond which the issuance of a Special Use Permit would be required.
+(ii).
+The limitations on building footprint, living area, gross area and building volume as delineated in Section 406 for a residential structure.

-4.b.3.
-All other applicable parking, landscaping, signage and utility standards contained in this Ordinance.
+(iii).
+All other applicable parking, landscaping, signage and utility standards.

 D. Accessory Dwelling Units by Special Use Permit

 1. Applicability

+The following Accessory Dwelling Units require a Special Use Permit:

-An accessory dwelling unit greater than 1,200 square feet of living floor area, up to a maximum of 1,500 square feet of living floor area, is allowed only upon the granting of a Special Use Permit by the Zoning Board of Review.
+An Accessory Dwelling Unit greater than 1,200 square feet of living floor area, up to a maximum of 1,500 square feet of living floor area.

-A structure existing as of July 1, 2022, of up to 1,800 square feet of living area, may be converted into an accessory dwelling unit, upon the granting of a Special Use Permit by the Zoning Board of Review.
+A structure existing as of July 1, 2022, greater than 1,200 square feet of living area, proposed for conversion into an Accessory Dwelling Unit.

-An accessory dwelling unit of up to four (4) bedrooms, is allowed only upon the granting of a Special Use Permit by the Zoning Board of Review.
+An Accessory Dwelling Unit greater than three (3) bedrooms up to a maximum of four (4) bedrooms .

+An Accessory Dwelling Unit proposed in a primary or accessory structure that is lawfully established preexisting non-conforming pursuant to R.I.G.L. §45-24-73(b).

-d.
-In the RA Zone, the RB Zone, the RC Zone, the RC/M Zone, and the M Zone, two (2) accessory dwelling units may be permitted if the result would be a residential density of not more than three (3) dwelling units per lot, upon the granting of a Special Use Permit by the Zoning Board of Review.
+In the RA Zone, the RB Zone, the RC Zone, the RC/M Zone, and the M Zone, two (2) Accessory Dwelling Units may be permitted if the result would be a residential density of not more than three (3) dwelling units per lot.